evanpeikon/math_for_compbio/README.md

 ### Double Integrals Over Non-Rectangular Regions
 - Double integrals over non-rectangular regions can fit into one of two categories, type I or type II, each with different rules: **see page 119 in notebook

+## Book Recomendation For Calculus
+- Howard Anton's "Calculus With Analytic Geometry".
+I personally used a 2nd edition copy from the 1980's, but there are newer additions available on Amazon.

 # 📚 Linear Algebra
 ## Gauss-Jordian Eliminaation
 - To solve a linear system of equations we can perform algebraic operations on the system that do not alter the solution set and that produce successivley simpler systems until it can be ascertained whether the system is consistent (i.e, solveable) and if so what the solutions are.